angelalonso/robot/README.md

 - By the end of that process, and after you have everything connected, just plugin the battery in and everything should just work.
 Hopefully

 ### Challenges for v2
+- We will add a compass among other sensors
+- It doesn't do much on its own.
+We should focus on skills.
 - Installation is not straghtforward
 - Chassis is not reproducible
 - Weight should be lowered, anything under 1 Kg is fine I guess
-- It doesn't do much on its own
 - I have smaller powerbanks but they dont work well with the L298N motor controller
 - Further software challenges, check bottom of [BRAIN'S own README](https://github.com/angelalonso/robot/blob/master/brain/README.md)